-- Follow the track of Hemingway, brimming with history on one hand, and creativity on the other
+- Follow the track of Hemingway in Paris, brimming with history on one hand, and creativity on the other

 - Visit uncommon parts of the 5th and 6th districts

-- To have a coffee break where so many geniuses once clinked their glasses
+- Have a coffee break where so many geniuses once clinked their glasses

 The Birth of a Writer: Hemingway Tour Paris (Private)

-Let’s admit it, there are more Hemingway tour Paris than you can shake a stick at.
+Let’s admit it, there are more Hemingway tours in Paris than you can shake a stick at.
 How is our’s special?
 Because it shows you where he lived, where he drank, where he strangled ducks and pigeons?
-No.
+Not only.

 Because in addition to a bona fide exploration of his haunts and neighborhoods, we’ll discuss what made Hemingway unique as a writer; and, on the other hand, why he was a man of his time and brought to literature insights which had already revolutionized painting, sculpture, music, architecture…